LeoVacher/LeoVacher/index.md

 String theory and phenomenological models implying violation of the EEP and variation of the fundamental constants.
 In this framework, I am also a member of the Euclid collaboration.
+ -->
 # Teachings

-I am teaching several fields at Université Paul Sabatier as: Optics, Thermodynamics, point mechanics and astrophysics.
+I am teaching several fields at [Université Paul Sabatier](https://www.univ-tlse3.fr) as: Optics, Thermodynamics, point mechanics and astrophysics.

 I also make available some of my lecture notes and codes for teaching purposes on [Yolonomy](https://yolonomy.github.io).